dkackman/swap-utils/README.md

 Options

-  --command string                       The command to run. (swaps and imp are
+  --command string                       The command to run. 'swaps' to list
-                                         supported)
+                                         summarized swaps, 'imp' to show
+                                         impermanent loss.
+Defaults to 'imp'.
-  -w, --host string                      The host of the wallet.
+  -w, --host string                      The chia daemon host.
+                                         (localhost)
-  -s, --port number                      The port of the wallet.
-  -k, --key_path string                  The path to the wallet private key.
+  -s, --port number                      The chia daemon port.
+(55400) -k, --key_path string                  The path to the wallet private key.
   -c, --cert_path string                 The path to the wallet certificate.
-  -f, --wallet_fingerprints number[]     The list of wallet fingerprints to
+  -f, --wallet_fingerprints number[]     Optional list of wallet fingerprints to
-                                         connect to.
-If left out will use the
-                                         default.
+                                         use.
   -a, --tibet_api_uri string             The root uri of the tibet api
   -i, --tibet_analytics_api_uri string   The root uri of the tibet analytics
                                          api